Ponometia binocula (Grote, 1875)

-Ponometia binocula is a small (FW length 11–12 mm) with pure white forewings marked with greenish gray on the outer half that is found in the eastern part of the Northwest and flies during the summer.
+Ponometia binocula is a small (FW length 11–12 mm) that is found in the eastern part of the Northwest and flies during the summer.
+It has pure white forewings marked with greenish gray on the outer half.
 The basal half of the forewing, most of the costa, and the apical fringe are pure white.
 A greenish gray spot is present at the costa at the position of the median line.
 The dominant forewing marking is a dark smooth band of greenish gray and slightly purplish gray that extends from between the expected positions of the median and postmedial lines at the trailing margin anteriorly to surround the reniform spot and then bends anterolaterally and thins slightly to the apex.
-A a band of light purplish gray is present in the terminal area, and the base of the fringe is the same color.
+A band of light purplish gray is present in the terminal area, and the base of the fringe is the same color.
 A thin dark terminal line is present.
 The reniform spot is perfectly round and has a pale outline and purplish gray filling.
 The other spots are absent.
 The hindwing is pale whitish gray with darker gray on the outer margin, thickest anteriorly.
 The hindwing fringe is white.
 The head and body are pure white.
 The male antenna is filiform.

 This species is most likely to be confused with Ponometia candefacta in the Northwest.
-Unlike P. binocula this species has gray patches in the forewing fringe.
-It is slightly smaller than P. binocula, the dark areas on its forewing are less even than those of P. binocula and contain more gray, and it has two dark spots on the white part of the costa unlike P. binocula which has one.
+Unlike P. binocula, P. candefacta has gray patches in the forewing fringe and is slightly smaller than P. binocula.
+The dark areas on the forewings of P. candefacta are smaller and grayer than those of P. binocula, and the forewing has two dark spots on the white part of the costa, unlike P. binocula, which has one.
 Ponometia elegantula is also smaller, and the medial margin of the gray band on the median forewing extends straight to the costal margin unlike that of P. binocula.
 Ponometia binocula is also similar to Tarache arida, a species that flies in south-eastern Oregon during the spring.
-It has an ill-defined reniform spot, not round and easily identified as in T. binocula, and its forewing fringe is white near the anal angle without the medial gray line of T. binocula.
+T. arida has an ill-defined reniform spot, not round and easily identified as in P. binocula, and its forewing fringe is white near the anal angle without the medial gray line of P. binocula.

 This is a prairie species found in dry grasslands of the Great Plains and southern Rocky Mountain region, particularly along the Colorado Front Range.
 It barely enters the Pacific Northwest in low elevation grasslands.